marcinkaczor/the-space-game/README.md

 # The Space Game
-Simple card game written in React JS library
+Simple card game written in React JS library.
+I invite you to see live demo [here](https://marcinkaczor.github.io/the-space-game/).

 ## Notes
 Hello.
 This is a simple card game, which is a showcase of my programming skills.